Altermagnetism and superconductivity in a multiorbital t-J model: Multi-orbital Model

 \subsubsection{Intermediate filling}

-Fig.~\ref{FS_n_0_5} shows the FSs at intermediate filling, \(1/4< \bar{n} < 1/2\).
-For fillings $0.25 < \bar{n} < 0.75$, the bands can be effectively described in terms of an effective hopping Hamiltonian arising from $X$ and $Y$ orbitals hopping along their easy axis (\(x\) and \(y\)) respectively.
+Fig.~\ref{FS_n_0_5} shows the FSs at intermediate filling, \(\bar{n} = 1/2\) with and without an {\alm} Weiss field respectively.
+For any filling $0.25 < \bar{n} < 0.75$, the bands can be effectively described in terms of an effective hopping Hamiltonian arising from $X$ and $Y$ orbitals hopping along their easy axis (\(x\) and \(y\)) respectively.
 This leads to a